arvindshekar07/VehicalDetection/README.md

 ```
 ###Sliding Window Search

-As mentioned above we apply a sliding window to check the presence of a car .
+As mentioned above we apply a sliding window approach to check the presence of a car .
-For that we have to set the window size
 ```python
 y_start_stop = [400, 656] # Min and max in y to search in slide_window()
 overlap = 0.5